chphr/christoph-rieger/_posts/2023-09-17-VSC-TailwindCSS.md

 ---
 layout: post
-title: Boost Your Efficiency - 4 Must-Have Visual Studio Code Extensions for TailwindCSS
+title: Boost Your Efficiency - 4 Visual Studio Code Extensions for Tailwind
-blogtitle: Boost Your Efficiency - 4 Must-Have Visual Studio Code Extensions for TailwindCSS
+blogtitle: Boost Your Efficiency - 4 Visual Studio Code Extensions for Tailwind
 gist: Are you using Visual Studio Code and TailwindCSS?
 Check out these 4 extensions to boost your productivity
 author: Christoph
 category: tailwind